• Breakfast Recipes

 Two shallow dishes containing horse gram daal.

-Add the tadka to the daal and mix.
+Add the tadka to the dal and mix.

 Serve with flatbread or rice.

-This daal can be kept in the fridge for up to three days; always reheat thoroughly before eating.
+This dal can be kept in the fridge for up to three days; always reheat thoroughly before eating.
 Add a bit of water if required while reheating.

 Top tips

-Please make sure you soak this daal.
-Soaking reduces the cooking time and changes the chemical composition of the daal, making the nutrients it contains more easily absorbed into the body.
+Please make sure you soak this dal before cooking.
+Soaking reduces the cooking time and changes the chemical composition of the dal, making the nutrients it contains more easily absorbed into the body.

-The horse gram does not break down with cooking, but you can achieve thicker daal by blending some of the cooked daal and mixing it into the dish.
+The horse gram does not break down with cooking, but you can achieve a thicker dal by blending some of the cooked daal and mixing it into the dish.

 FAQ's

-What are the benefits of horse gram daal?
+What are the benefits of horse gram dal?

-Because of its high protein content, horse gram daal is suitable for a vegan and vegetarian diet.
+Due to its high protein content, horse gram daal is suitable for both vegan and vegetarian diets.
 In the Ayurveda medicine system, it is held in high regard.
-I like the comparison given on the Isha foundation website that illustrates the all-around goodness of this legume.
+I appreciate the comparison provided on the Isha Foundation website, which effectively illustrates the overall goodness of this legume.
 It has three times the calories of chicken, two times the protein of eggs, and ten times the calcium of milk.
 Horse gram recipes certainly deserve the title superfood recipes!
 Like most lentils and pulses, soaking them for a prolonged period helps make the nutrients they contain more absorbable by altering the chemical composition.

 Like other lentils, horse gram can be sprouted and eaten for extra health benefits.